Stuk/jszip/documentation/api_jszip/external.md

 * `Promise` : the [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) implementation used.

-The global object is prefered when available.
+The global object is preferred when available.

 __Example__